 What we don’t: The most expensive aluminum alpine poles on our list; relatively heavy.

-At $120, the Atomic BCT Freeride SQS falls into a bit of an awkward spot pricewise: It’s cheaper than carbon options like the Leki Carbon 14 3D and Black Crows Furtis above but pricier than aluminum designs like the Evo Merge ($50) and Salomon Arctic S3 ($70), both of which are also very tough and reliable with 18-millimeter aluminum shafts.
-As we touched on above, the Arctic also features a similar auto-release strap, although it’s a step down in durability with a 6061 aluminum construction (the Atomic's 7075 alloy shaft is noticeably stronger).
-Whether or not that’s worth the additional $50 is up to you, but the BCT Freeride SQS leaves little to be desired in terms of all-around performance and durability.
+At $120, the Atomic BCT Freeride SQS falls into a bit of an awkward spot price-wise: It’s cheaper than carbon options like the Leki Carbon 14 3D and Black Crows Furtis above but pricier than aluminum designs like the Evo Merge ($50), Völkl Phantastick ($59), and Salomon Polar Pro S3 ($70), all of which are also very tough and reliable.
+As we touched on above, the Polar Pro also features a similar auto-release strap, and both poles use durable 7075 aluminum that will hold up well over the long term (although the Salomon uses slightly thinner 16mm aluminum at the bottom).
+The net result is that the Atomic isn’t a great value, but the BCT Freeride SQS leaves little to be desired in terms of all-around performance and durability.
 For those looking to shave weight, Atomic’s AMT Ultra SQS (15.2 oz.) costs the same but swaps in a carbon shaft and a narrower, on-piste basket.

 See the Atomic BCT Freeride SQS